selimanac/physics-body-editor/readme.md

 This is the modified version for Defold Game Engine compatibility.
 I made a lots of breaking changes, improvements, added new functionalities and bug fixes.

+Generic file format is json.
+It is simple to read and can be implemented in any game engine.

 More info and manual is available here: https://selimanac.github.io/physics-body-editor/

 ### Release Notes